REASONS YOU SHOULD(N'T) LOVE ME

 Juno was born with spina bifida and is now clumsily navigating her twenties amidst street healers, love, loneliness – and the feeling of being an unfinished project.

-Winner of The Women’s Prize for Playwriting 2020, Amy Trigg’s remarkable debut play Reasons You Should(n’t) Love Me is a hilarious, heart-warming tale about how shit our wonderful lives can be.
+Joint winner of The Women’s Prize for Playwriting 2020, Amy Trigg’s remarkable debut play Reasons You Should(n’t) Love Me is a hilarious, heart-warming tale about how shit our wonderful lives can be.

-Age Guidance 14+
+Age guidance: 14+

 80 minutes with no interval

 Free Open Info session on the Women’s Prize for Playwriting 2023

 Tuesday 22nd November, Post Show

 Join Ellie Keel (Director of the Women’s Prize for Playwriting), Charlotte Bennett (Joint Artistic Director of Paines Plough) and Amy Trigg (Joint Winner of Women’s Prize for Playwriting 2020) to discuss the upcoming next Women’s Prize for Playwriting launching in 2023 and hear about how the process works, what the prize exists to achieve and ask any questions about applying.
 The Women’s Prize for Playwriting was founded in 2020 and is open to all female-identifying writers with a £12,000 award for the winner.
 Previous winners include; Amy Trigg for Reasons You Should(n’t) Love Me, Ahlam for You Bury Me and Karis Kelly for Consumed.